 - WCPA – Wisconsin College Personnel Association

 I also digitally guest lecture for graduate classes on a pro bono basis and as my schedule allows.
-Institutions include: Bowling Green State University, California Lutheran University, Indiana University, University of Binghamton, University of North Carolina-Greensboro, University of North Texas, and University of Northern Colorado.
+Institutions include: Bowling Green State University, California Lutheran University, Indiana University, University of Binghamton, University of Idaho, University of North Carolina-Greensboro, University of North Texas, University of Northern Colorado, and University of South Carolina.